rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

    :New:

-      * :ref:`A new ranking rule based on bipolar-valued base 3 Bachet numbers <Bachet-Tutorial-label>`
+      * :ref:`New ranking rules based on bipolar-valued base 3 Bachet numbers <Bachet-Tutorial-label>`
       *	:ref:`Condorcet's 1785 critical perspective on the simple plurality voting rule <Condorcet-Tutorial-label>`
       * :ref:`On characterizing bipolar-valued outranking digraphs <Sufficiency-Tutorial-label>`
       * :ref:`Consensus quality of the bipolar-valued outranking relation <Outranking-Consensus-Tutorial-label>`